 15 Oct 2024

 This article has been reviewed by Lester Morse, Director of Rehabs UK who has over 30 years’ experience helping individuals overcome various forms of addiction.
-Rehabs UK is a leading authority in addiction treatment and recovery and offers a range of services and support including detox and rehabilitation programmes as well as therapy.
+Rehabs UK is a leading authority in addiction treatment and recovery and offers a range of connected services and support including detox and rehabilitation programmes as well as therapy.

 Socially acceptable addiction can be defined by compulsive use or engagement with certain behaviours or substances which may be harmful to the individual but are widely accepted or encouraged by society.
 This could be due to the addiction being normalised within cultural and social contexts and therefore difficult to manage or address.